GoogleCloudPlatform/microservices-demo/kustomize/README.md

 ### Prerequisites

-Have a ongoing deployment of [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) running on Google Cloud Platform (GCP) on either a [new or existing project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console).

-1. For simplicity, if you do not yet have a running deployment of Online Boutique, use the [built-in Terraform setup with Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/terraform).
+Before proceeding, you will need:
+1. a Kubernetes cluster, such as a [GKE (Google Kubernetes Engine)](https://cloud.google.com/kubernetes-engine) cluster or a [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
+1. to set your `kubectl` context to the Kuberneter cluster.

+Alternatively, if you would like to quickly provision a GKE cluster and any other Google Cloud Platform (GCP) resources required for the variants that you choose to run (e.g., a Memorystore Redis cart), you can use the [Online Boutique's Terraform setup at /terraform](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/terraform).

-### NOTE: Memorystore
+### Using Memorystore

 If you are enabling the **Memorystore** deployment variation, first complete the steps in the **[Additional Deployment Instructions (Memorystore)](https://github.com/GoogleCloudPlatform/microservices-demo/edit/readme/kustomize/README.md#additional-deployment-instructions-memorystore)** section below to make the appropriate infrastructure changes before continuing.
 Alternatively, if you have completed the manual infrastructure steps outlined in the [Memorystore docs](https://github.com/GoogleCloudPlatform/microservices-demo/edit/readme/docs/memorystore.md), proceed with the normal deployment steps.